Lydia Hart: Murder and exit

-In July 2009, it was announced by Hollyoaks that Loui Batley had quit her role as Sarah and Zoe Lister (Zoe) would depart the soap later in the year and that one of the girls' exits, however, will result in a "tragic curtain call".
+In July 2009, it was announced by Hollyoaks that Loui Batley had quit her role as Sarah and Zoe Lister (Zoe) would depart the soap later in the year and that one of the girls' exits would result in a "tragic curtain call".
 It was announced that Lydia would be the cause of the pair's departure.
 In later September, Lydia became very jealous of Sarah, who she had recently split up with.
 She also became jealous of Zoe, who Sarah had a one-night stand with in the previous year.
 During the events of Hollyoaks Later in October, Lydia's jealousy went out of control when she sabotaged a parachute, which was revealed to be used by either Sarah or Zoe.
 It was announced that one of the pair would be killed after plummeting to their death.

-Hysterical Lydia, who thought Sarah and Zoe were having an affair, had a conversation with Charlotte and revealed when they split up, she attempted suicide, proving the character's vulnerability.
+Hysterical Lydia, who thought Sarah and Zoe were having an affair, had a conversation with Charlotte where she revealed attempting suicide after splitting up with her, proving the character's vulnerability.
 After sabotaging Zoe's parachute, they are mixed up and a terrified Lydia began to worry that she might have got the sabotaged parachute.
 While doing the jump, Zoe's deploys, however Sarah's does not.
-As she hits the ground, Lydia screams in terror.
-She is completely destroyed by Sarah's death, but does not admit to being responsible when Zoe is arrested, and with that Lydia tries to commit suicide once again.
+As Sarah hits the ground, Lydia screams in terror.
+She is completely destroyed by Sarah's death, but does not admit to being responsible when Zoe is arrested, after which Lydia tries to commit suicide once again.

-After Zoe is released from prison and is found not guilty of Sarah's murder, it is believed that Sarah committed suicide after her diary, found by Mike Barnes (Tony Hirst) is used as evidence in court.
-Soon Lydia starts to befriend Zoe and she ends up moving in with the Barnes family where Lydia now lives and soon Zoe plans too uncover Lydia's murderous ways as she does not want to be known as a killer.
+After Zoe is released from prison and is found not guilty of Sarah's murder, it is believed that Sarah committed suicide after her diary, found by Mike Barnes (Tony Hirst), is used as evidence in court.
+Soon Lydia starts to befriend Zoe and she ends up moving in with the Barnes family, and Zoe plans to uncover Lydia's murderous ways as she does not want to be known as a killer.
 In an interview with entertainment website Digital Spy, Lister said of the storyline, "It all gets really messy from here!
 Because Lydia's really deranged, Lydia starts thinking that because she loved Sarah and Sarah loved Zoe, if she gets with Zoe, that'll be the final piece in the puzzle and it'll all work out."

 She explained: "Lydia starts becoming obsessed with Zoe and to keep control, Zoe has to go with it.
 There's a point where Lydia kisses her!
 And then Mike walks in and kicks Zoe out."

 The culmination of the plot saw Lydia lure Zoe to a church and stab her at Sarah's grave.
 This led to a fight between Lydia and Charlotte who arrives with Dave Colburn (Elliot James Langridge).
 They both fight to grab the knife while an unconscious Zoe bleeds, ultimately leading to the arrest of Lydia when the police arrive.
 She is later charged with the murder of Sarah and the attempted murder of Zoe.